Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***What software will I use to develop?***

 There is a very large number of choices among development tools.
 I will focus on the ones that I use, and which serve well in a "pro" environment.
-But the choice of tools is often dictated by an organization, and if not, then is a very personal and idiosyncratic choice.
+But the choice of tools is often dictated by an organization.
+When there are no mandates, then the choices tend to be very personal.

 ## Current Phase